Tech Sellers Will Lead The Purposeful Economy

 In fact, most tech companies’ DNA (principles, culture, thinking, and a focus on design and CX/UX) can owe a tremendous amount to Apple’s influence.
 They made tech cool and accessible, and the startup founder emerged as the new rockstar.
 You likely work or have worked at a company that owes a lot to Apple.

-A handful of companies – Apple, Microsoft, IBM, Atari, Commodore, Nintendo, Radio Shack, and others were influential in driving personal computing into our homes, schools, and offices for work and play during the 80s.
+A handful of companies–Apple, Microsoft, IBM, Atari, Commodore, Nintendo, Radio Shack, and others were influential in driving personal computing into our homes, schools, and offices for work and play during the 80s.

 The 90s saw the emergence of the internet, and the likes of AOL, Yahoo!, Netscape, eBay, Amazon, Google, and others shaped how we bought things, discovered news, and connected with others.

 As we shifted to the 2000s, SaaS came into play along with the emergence of social media, which opened up new doors, ease and scale of distribution, and new commercial models.
 These had profound impacts on the business world and our personal lives.
-It also presented radical ways for people to gain influence, create audiences, and build large personal brands outside of the tradtional domains of entertainment, music, high society, and pro sports.
+It also presented radical ways for people to gain influence, create audiences, and build large personal brands outside of the traditional domains of entertainment, music, high society, and pro sports.

 Coinciding with this rapid evolution of technology, a new sub-culture of divergent thinking began to emerge – with the likes of Tim Ferriss talking about the 4-hour work week, Gary Vaynerchuck using raw authenticity and social media marketing to grow his family’s wine business into a repeatable blueprint for launching his own mega agency, Sophia Amoruso using eBay to build her Nasty Girl empire and inspire a new generation of self-made female entrepreneurs, Chris Guillebeau championing the movement towards creating meaningful businesses fast and cheap while designing work around life, and several others.